maiixu/maiixu/README.md

 - 🧑‍💻 Software Engineering
 - 🎓 Currently pursuing my degree at UMich
 - 🎸 Music lover and Guitar player
-- 🌲 Hiking and outdoor enthusiast
+- 🌲 Hiking, Outdoor and Roadtrip enthusiast
 - 🎬 Movie buff and Live concert goer
 - 📝 Use Flask/Django for backend, React for frontend
 - 🌍 Always looking to create impactful projects that positively impact society